 For immediate release:

-Illinois passed similar legislation banning microbeads just last year.
-The Alliance for the Great Lakes is urging additional states to take action.
+Illinois passed similar legislation just law year, and a number of other states are considering banning microbeads.
+The Alliance for the Great Lakes is urging lawmakers to take action.

 Many companies have voluntarily begun the process of phasing out plastic in their products.
 HEA 1185 garnered support from the Personal Care Products Council, the largest manufacturer and supplier of personal care products marketed in the United States, as well as environmental groups.